dannguyen/journalism-syllabi/README.md

 <a href="https://www.jou.ufl.edu/assets/syllabi/JOU%203110%20Applied%20Fact%20Finding-Section0863-Shumate-SU15.pdf">Homepage</a>
         </h5>

+        <p><small>
-        <p><em>This course is designed to teach students how to use a wide variety of public records, reference materials and Internet resources to gather information as a reporter.
+        This course is designed to teach students how to use a wide variety of public records, reference materials and Internet resources to gather information as a reporter.
 Students will also learn how to analyze, interpret, present and apply such data.
-This course combines lecture and discussion with han...</em></p>
+This course combines lecture and discussion with han
+        </small></p>

         <p>Instructors: Rich Shumate</p>
     </td>
     <td>
-        University of Florida
+        <small>University of Florida</small>
     </td>
   </tr>